top of page

 Why Care About Your Character Strengths?

-You might ask the question, however, that if we are naturally hardwired to play to our Character Strengths, why care about knowing them better, don’t we naturally make the best use of them?
+You might ask the question, however, that if we are naturally hardwired to play to our Character Strengths, why care about knowing them better? don’t we naturally make the best use of them?
 Unfortunately, we do not.
 Without conscious knowledge of our strengths, we are at the mercy of our strengths being applied through our unconscious efforts which are prone to a high degree of error (6).
 This is because there are many nuances to using our Character Strengths in the right way.
-For instance, the anatomy of our strengths has been designed in such a way that we can use them incorrectly by either using them too little (underuse) or too much (overuse) for what is warranted in each situation, with the right amount of use typically sitting within the middle of these two extremes, known as the ‘golden mean’ (Figure 2) (6).
+For instance, the anatomy of our strengths has been designed in such a way that we can use them incorrectly by either using them too little (underuse) or too much (overuse) for what is warranted in each situation, with their right amount of use typically sitting within the middle of these two extremes, known as the ‘golden mean’ (Figure 2) (6).
 An analogy to help with understanding how our strengths are designed to work is to imagine you are cooking a cake.
 You can ruin the cake by undercooking it, making it look dense and gummy or you overcook the cake, causing it to become hard and dry.
 Neither is going to taste nice!
 The perfect cake is cooked for just the right amount of time at the right temperature and rewards you with a beautiful appearance and delicious taste!
 Our strengths obey these same natural laws.
 Hence, without the self-awareness, knowledge, and skills to know our strengths inside out, we will fail to reap the delicious rewards of improved mental health, relationships and performance levels that come with tapping into our strengths correctly (4,6).

 “An analogy to help with understanding how our strengths are designed to work is to imagine you are cooking a cake.
 You can ruin the cake by undercooking it, making it look dense and gummy or you overcook the cake, causing it to become hard and dry.
 Neither is going to taste nice!
 The perfect cake is cooked for just the right amount of time at the right temperature and rewards you with a beautiful appearance and delicious taste!
 Our strengths obey these same natural laws.”